fajlarabbee/assignment-three/README.md

 > - Average greater than or equal 40 is 'C'
 > - Average greater than or equal 33 is 'D'
 > - Otherwise 'F'

+### Task 5: Password Generator
+- It uses a function to generate password of the provided length which includes at least 1 UPPERCASE letter, 1 lowercase letter, 1 number and 1 symbol.

+> **Warning**
+>
+> - This script generates at least a 4 character password which includes the characters mentioned above.